awsdocs/amazon-athena-user-guide/doc_source/xacct-fed-query-enable.md

 1. Choose **Share**\.
 The shared data connector that you specified is created in Account B\.
 Configuration changes to the connector in Account A apply to the connector in Account B\.

-## Adding a Shared Data Source from Account A to Account B<a name="xacct-fed-query-enable-add-a-shared-lambda-function-arn-to-your-account"></a>
+## Adding a shared data source from Account A to Account B<a name="xacct-fed-query-enable-add-a-shared-lambda-function-arn-to-your-account"></a>

 As a data analyst, you may be given the ARN of a connector to add to your account from a data administrator\.
 You can use the **Data sources** page of the Athena console to add the Lambda ARN provided by your administrator to your account\.